supersuryaansh/rich-presence-discord-youttube/readme.md

 # Rich-presence-discord-youtube

-Discord-yt allows you to connect YouTube Music to Discord and display currently playing song on your profile.
+Rich-presence-discord-youtube (Discord-yt previousely) allows you to connect YouTube Music to Discord and display currently playing song on your profile.

 ## Downloads
 #### [Windows | Linux](https://github.com/supersuryaansh/rich-presence-discord-youtube/releases/)